mauricewijnia/cucumber-calliope_import/README.md

 ## Usage

+In order to use the calliope_import formatter we first have to require it in our env.rb file.

+    require 'cucumber/calliope_import'

 CalliopeImport uses environment variables of a test run to make an API call with the test results.
 You can set those variables and call the formatter like this:

     $ cucumber API_KEY='API Key Here' PROFILE_ID='Profile_ID Here' -f calliope_import

+The API url defaults to 'https://app.calliope.pro' this can be changed with the environment variable API_URL='API Url Here'

 ## Development